 SWOT stands for Strengths, Weaknesses, Opportunities and Threats.

 We're sorry to say that this doesn't work in smaller businesses.
 The chances are if you neglect an area, no-one else will pick it up and run with it.
-And as one person (or maybe part of a very small team), you will not have all of the skills required to manage every facet of the business.
+And as one person (or perhaps part of a very small team), you will not have all of the skills required to manage every facet of the business.
 That's actually fine.
 You may not know much about my specialist area - accounting.
 You can employ any one of a large number of people to help out there.

 But you can't completely ignore finance and expect not to have nasty things happen from time to time.
 The same applies to marketing - and people - and systems - and products.
-And then of course there's the business itself - the vision, strategy, structure and culture.
+And then, of course, there's the business itself - the vision, strategy, structure and culture.

 So management is a bit like juggling.
 You've got to keep all these balls in the air at once.
 You may make life simpler in the short term by reducing the number of balls in the air - but sooner or later you will pay the price.